 The Financial Stability Authority can only apply resolution tools after an independent valuation of the assets and liabilities of the institution under resolution has been carried out and the bail-in of shareholders has been effected.
 Bail-in can be effected, for example, through the write-down, conversion or cancellation of shares.
 Multiple tools can be used simultaneously for the restructuring of operations.

-As regards decisions on the use of resolution tools, the competence of the Financial Stability Authority supersedes what is provided for elsewhere in the Act on the competence and decision-making of an institution’s administrative bodies.
-Consequently, the Financial Stability Authority is entitled to make decisions as referred to in Chapters 8–11 of the Act without the involvement of an institution's managing director, board, supervisory board, if any, or annual general meeting or other body exercising supreme decision-making powers in the institution.
-However, ordinary organisational bodies have their own tasks and powers in so far as these do not fall within the remit of the Financial Stability Authority by virtue of the Act or the Authority’s decision.
+The Financial Stability Authority can decide on the use of resolution tools without the consent of the chief executive, board of directors or other senior management of the institution under resolution.
+The Financial Stability Authority’s competence supersedes what is provided for elsewhere in legislation on the competence of an institution’s administrative bodies when decisions on the use of resolution tools are made.
+However, the ordinary administrative bodies have their own tasks and powers insofar as these do not fall within the remit of the Financial Stability Authority by virtue of the law or the Authority’s decision.